motherduckdb/duckdb-encodings/README.md

 ## Building
 ### Generating Encoding Maps
 Most of the code in this library consists of auto-generated maps from the Unicode data.
-The Unicode data is inlined in the `third_party` folder, and the generated code resides in `src/include/generated`.
-Any changes to files in this folder should be made by modifying the `scripts/converter.py` script, rather than editing the files manually.
+The Unicode data is inlined in the `third_party` folder, and the generated code resides in `src/include/generated` and `src/generated` .
+Any changes to files in these folders should be made by modifying the `scripts/converter.py` script, rather than editing the files manually.
 If it's necessary to regenerate the code (e.g., due to a bug fix in the replacement maps), simply run:
 ```bash
 python scripts/converter.py